dev99problems/raycast-scripts/README.md

 Displays current active `monthly/yearly` subscriptions I have (stored at `Airtable`) in a form of a table view with `total` field, info about `paid` subs this month/year, `next` closest payment and auto cron updater of payment dates while `subs` remain marked as `renewed`.
+The same `cron` job sends messages one day before the next `monthly` subscription payment.

 **Yearly subs**
 ![subsminder_yearly](https://user-images.githubusercontent.com/6503508/205745717-4aa20bc1-7bcf-4ccb-9a87-d2417c5c686f.jpg)